ChurchSuite/churchsuite-api/readme.md

 ## Authentication

 The ChurchApp API requires users to use a valid API key in order to interact with the data stored in their ChurchApp account.
 Currently API Keys must be requested via support (support@churchapp.co.uk), we also provide an [OAuth endpoint](https://github.com/ChurchApp/churchapp-api/blob/master/oauth.md) for using the API as a specific Contact with limited access.
+However use of the embed endpoints is not restricted.

 To access the API each request must be accompanied by a `X-Account` header, a `X-Application` header and a `X-Auth` header, as of Dec 2013 requests missing any of these will not succeed.
 Additionally, the Content-Type header must be set to `application/json`.
 For example: